Transparent heart icon with white outline and + sign.

 2022 / 199 pages

 Nick Challies was just 20 years old when he died.
 He was involved in a dorm activity, playing a game along with his sister, fiancee, and other college students when he suddenly fell to the ground, never to get up.
-He was just 20.

 Nick’s dad is Tim Challies, a blogger known to many in Reformed circles.
 This book covers the year – the four seasons – that followed Nick’s death, as his father turned to writing to figure out what he was thinking and feeling about God’s decision to take his son now, and not the much later that Tim, his wife, family, fiancee, and friends, had anticipated and hoped for.

 The gift Challies gives here is that in his struggles to articulate his loss, he gives his readers the words to express their own.
 Like Job, he knows God’s ways are best, so he can echo, “The Lord gave and the Lord has taken away.
 Blessed be the Name of the Lord” (Job 1:21).
 He trusts that even as he can’t understand why God did this, it was somehow for his good, and that of his whole family.
 But Challies also expresses his fear of the Lord – not the holy sort of fear that is the beginning of wisdom (Prov.
-1:7) but just the downright afraid sort, because if God has taken one son from him, what might God have planned for him next?
+1:7) but just the downright afraid sort, because if God has taken one child from him, what might God have planned for him next?

 It’s this back and forth that I found the most helpful.
 Challies is trusting the Lord, but that doesn’t keep him from expressing his doubts too.
 He’s comforted by God’s promises, but that doesn’t leave him any less devastated.
 He has all sorts of questions, and finds many answers in the Psalms and in the writings of Christians who have wrestled with loss in ages past, but he doesn’t find all the answers he’d like.